cwqt/stageup/README.md

 npm install -g nx   # 11.1.5
 ```

-Currently we just have just two applications - a frontend & a backend, but in the future this will be expanded to adding a task runner, notifications fan-out, recommendations engine etc, all of which will be sharing the interfaces + other shared code.
+Currently we just have three applications - a frontend, backend & queue, but in the future this will be expanded to adding a recommendations, notifications etc., all of which will be sharing the interfaces + other shared code.

 ### ng-cli commands within Nx